jrjml/jrjml.github.io/general_library/meeting-room.md

 15. The Library reserves the right to cancel any meeting during inclement weather or for any reason that would make the Meeting Room unavailable.

 16. A group that fails to comply with these regulations and the Library's Code of Conduct will be asked to leave and may be denied further use of the Meeting Room.

+#### 2. Guidelines and Procedures

+1. Registration Guidelines
+	1. Registration must be filed/renewed every calendar year.
+	2. Registration starts on January 1 at the start of each year.

+2. Reservation Guidelines
+	1. Patrons may reserve the meeting room up to one calendar year (365 days) in advance.
+	2. The Library's regularly scheduled events may be reserved by the Library Director should, as a courtesy to patrons, be reserved atleast one calendar year in advance.

 *Adopted by the J. Robert Jamerson Memorial Library Board of Trustees on December 14, 2000;* *Revised December 18, 2001, APril 18, 2006, November 05, 2012.*